 - UUA Benefit Recommendations: Purpose of each benefit and recommended levels

-- Benefits Tune-up Workbook: Protocol for benefit plan administration and compliance
+- Benefits Tune-up Workbook (PDF): Protocol for benefit plan administration and compliance

-- Benefits Summary Chart: Eligibility and enrollment info at a glance
+- Benefits Summary Chart (PDF): Eligibility and enrollment info at a glance

 The UUA, together with the UU Ministers Association, provides a comprehensive model agreement that includes provisions such as sick/disability/parental leave.
 We recommend using this language to provide clarity, especially if problems arise.
 Model agreements are available on the Ministerial Transitions page for full-time senior/lead/solo ministries and interim ministries; we plan to add templates for part-time and second ministers.